-Cabin Mountain Living Center was established to provide opportunities for young men and women with Autism and other neurodevelopmental disorders to achieve the highest level of self-sufficiency possible, based on their individual capabilities.
+Cabin Mountain Living Center was established to provide opportunities for young men and women with Autism Spectrum Disorder and other neuro-developmental disorders to achieve the highest levels of self-sufficiency possible, based on their individual capabilities.
 The living environment is a safe and structured community setting where residents receive support and guidance from mentors, life coaches and other staff members on a daily basis.

 THE LIVING ENVIRONMENT

 Mark Shockley, MSW, Program Development and Social Services Director, oversees the operation of Cabin Mountain Living Center.
 Mark works directly with the clients on a daily basis and also interfaces with the Life Coaches and Mentors to ensure seamless transitions throughout the week.

 Thank you for inquiring into our young adult programs.
 We hope by now you have had a chance to review our website and learn a bit about who we are and what we do.
 If you would like to learn more about our program, we invite you to call us directly and speak with our Admissions and Marketing Director: